jazzband/pathlib2/docs/index.rst

    need to install it for Python 3.3 or older.

 .. seealso::
-   :pep:`428`: The pathlib module -- object-oriented filesystem paths
-      Rationale for the final pathlib design and API.
+   :pep:`428`: Rationale for the final pathlib design and API.

 Download
 --------